lifeonearth718/payoucard-doc/API-EN.md

 }
 ```

-## Interface authentication and encryption and decryption
+## Interface Authentication and Encryption and Decryption
-### Create RSA public and private keys
+### Create RSA Public and Private Keys
 After becoming a merchant, the partner needs to log in to the merchant's backend system.
 Generate RSA public key and private key in the "Merchant Basic Information" menu, and PayouCard will also provide PayouCard's public key.
 Merchants are required to properly keep the public key, private key, and PayouCard public key.
 The parameters will be used in subsequent API requests.

 ### Signature